lynnlangit/Hello-AWS-Data-Services/3_streams-and-iot/3_Timestream/README.md

 # Amazon Timestream

 The Timestream service on the AWS console includes a number of video tutorials.
-Timestream objects are shown the diagram below (from AWS documentation).
+An example of timestream data storage objects is shown the diagram below (from AWS documentation).
 - Data can be stored into flexbile NoSQL tables as 'single-measure' or 'multi-measure' records.
 Storage type affect storage cost, query syntax and query performance
 - Data is stored into memory or magnetic storage, as with storage structure, storage location affects cost and query performance.
 - Listed below is info about modeling input data as 'multi-measure records' from the AWS documentation - [link](https://docs.aws.amazon.com/timestream/latest/developerguide/writes.html)